Father of the Bride Speech Tips: How to Write, Deliver and Stay Composed

 The Closing Toast

 Your close should be short, clear, and uplifting.
 Signal to the room that it is time to raise their glasses.
 A simple blessing wishing the couple love, health, and happiness works beautifully.
-Make sure everyone has a drink in hand, then lead the toast with confidence.
 Once you say "Cheers," stop speaking.
-Do not add an extra paragraph after the toast.
 Let the moment land and enjoy the applause.

 Balancing Humor and Emotion: Finding Your Voice